fulivi/mame_tools/hp/9872/README.md

 The GUI layout is quite simple: most of the window is occupied by the "paper sheet" with plotter output.
 At the bottom right corner the 2 LED indicators are simulated.

 By right-clicking on the sheet a popup menu is shown.
+These commands are available:

-There are 2 commands available: `save` to save the current image in SVG format and `clear` to place a new, clean sheet on the plotter plate.
++ `Save`: save the current image in SVG format

++ `Clear`: place a new, clean sheet on the plotter plate

-Pens have a fixed color/size mapping.
++ `Log HPGL`: log HPGL commands to a file

++ `HPGL playback`: replay HPGL commands from a file

++ `Set pens`: configure color and size of pens.

+Default color/size of pens is as follows.

 | *No* | *Color*    | *Size* |
 |------|------------|--------|